fromsantanu/fromsantanu/README.md

 # Hi, I'm Santanu Karmakar 👋

-I'm a technology specialist specializing in Health Data Science.
+I'm a technology specialist interested in Health Data Science.
 I love working on projects related to Epidemiology and Bio Statistics.
 Presently I teach Python and Java programming language.
 I also mentor my students do develop programs for various projects and professionally prepare for facing the real responsibilities.

 ## Key Projects
 - [Exploratory Data Analysis (EDA)](https://github.com/fromsantanu/EDA-Main) : It consists of python scripts of exploratory data analysis on various examples like disease and health infrastructure.